raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 Once a model is live, we do need to be able to monitor technical metrics like the number of requests/sec or the response latency.

 However, data science teams should have to observe more functional metrics like the real-time performance of the model, the bias in the response or the distribution of the input data.
-This would provide useful insights to the teams to detect possible drifts in the target signal, or on how to make the model fairer.
+This would provide useful insights to the teams to detect possible drifts in data distribution, or on how to make the model fairer.

 Seldon provides an awesome integration with [Grafana](https://grafana.com/dashboards) and [Prometheus](https://prometheus.io/).
 For each Seldon Deployment, the Seldon's Service Orchestrator exposes a set of default Prometheus metrics which are then displayed in a central Grafana dashboard.